michalchecinski/michalchecinski/README.md

 ### Hi there, I'm Michal 👋

-I'm a cloud engineer, DevOps and .NET developer working with Microsoft Azure cloud.
+I'm a cloud engineer, DevOps working with Microsoft Azure cloud.
 Also, I'm a [Gold Microsot Student Ambassador](https://studentambassadors.microsoft.com/en-US/profile/507).
+Formerly I was a .NET developer.

-I've got over 2 years of commercial experience.
+I've got over 3 years of commercial experience.
 From the beginning of my career, I work with Azure.
 I used to be more Azure developer, but nowadays I focus on infrastructure, DevOps and automation.

 In my free time I like riding a bike, public speaking is my other big passion.